 A whimper.
 A growl.
 A twitch.
 Often, when she is sprawled out on the floor during one of her many daily snoozes, my dog Idgie appears to be lost in dreams — so much so, that I sometimes crawl on the floor and stroke her gray-flecked muzzle to comfort her when the dreams seem to be especially nightmarish.
+I've always been told that those twitches are the result of a doggy dream.
 But do dogs really dream?
-And if so, about what?
+And if so, what are they dreaming about?

 Sometimes, when Idgie seems particularly restless in sleep and can't stop whining or whimpering, I wonder what tragedy she might be imaging mid-REM cycle.
 After all, she leads a pretty charmed life and has since she was a puppy.

 While I may never know exactly what occupies Idgie's dreams, scientists do think they have at least one thing figured out about dogs and dreaming: It's the real deal.
-And on top of that, it's probably not too terribly different from dreaming in humans.
+And on top of that, it's probably not too different from the way humans dream.